MicrosoftDocs/win32/desktop-src/Msi/copy-a-unicode-file-to-an-ansi-file.md

 ---
-Description: The VBScript file WiToAnsi.vbs is provided in the Windows SDK Components for Windows Installer Developers.
+description: The VBScript file WiToAnsi.vbs is provided in the Windows SDK Components for Windows Installer Developers.
 This sample shows how script is used to rewrite a Unicode text file as an ANSI text file. ms.assetid: cb22495f-968c-470a-a2f1-d0e068133956
 title: Copy a Unicode File to an ANSI File ms.topic: article